dsi-clinic/chicago-str-housing/README.md

 ### Creating New Components

-See `docs/STUDENT_GUIDE.md` for step-by-step instructions on:
+See `docs/HOUSING_GUIDE.md` for housing component details and `docs/PIPELINE_GUIDE.md` for framework usage:
 - Creating loaders, processors, analyzers, and visualizers
 - Registering components in the pipeline
 - Common patterns and best practices